justeattakeaway/pie/apps/pie-docs/src/components/icon-button/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-           "Use it when an icon button on it’s own can clearly indicate the action."
+           "Use it when an icon button on its own can clearly indicate the action."
         ]
     },
     dont: {
         type: usageTypes.text,
         items: [
-            "Don’t use if an icon on it’s own doesn’t clearly indicate the action, in the case use a standard [Button](/components/button/overview)."
+            "Don’t use if an icon on its own doesn’t clearly indicate the action, in the case use a standard [Button](/components/button/overview)."
         ]
     }
 } %}